-How to Sell Land on Facebook Marketplace - Guide to Selling on Facebook
+How to Sell Land on Facebook Marketplace - Listing a Property For Sale

-Facebook is ever present in our lives, but can you sell land on Facebook Marketplace?
-Yes, Facebook Marketplace is a free and easy way to market your land for sale.
-As a social network, your ad will also reach a wider audience when people share it with their friends.
+Facebook is ever-present in our lives, but can you use it to sell real estate?
+You may have seen homes for sale or rent on Facebook Marketplace.
+It's also a free and easy way to market your land for sale.
+As a social network, your ad will also reach a wider audience when Facebook users share it with their friends.

 We'll show you how to sell land on Facebook Marketplace like a pro including how to write titles and descriptions that get people's attention.
 We'll also cover how to respond to potential buyers, and other places to post your real estate listing in Facebook to get the most views, likes, and shares.